Avatar

 An Alzheimer's breakthrough 10 years in the making -- Harvard Gazette

+Bruce Yankner has had a busy couple of months.
 In August, his team published groundbreaking research showing that lithium is a natural, biologically important element in the brain that has the potential to prevent or even reverse Alzheimer's disease.

 U